dapphub/klab/tutorial/tutorial.act.md

 on solidity smart contracts, that describe *all possible behaviours* of the method.

 This tutorial is concerned with the hard practicalities of formal verification, not the theoretical foundations.
-It is hands on and practical.
 You do not need to be a mathemetician to follow along.

 ## Why Verify Formally